Theoretical Performance Analysis of Vehicular Broadcast Communications at Intersection and their Optimization: Approximate Analysis

-Although theoretical values of the performance metrics can be obtained as in Propositions~\ref{prop-cov} and \ref{prop-mean}, they are expressed in non-analytical forms [see (\ref{eq-lap-I_Q})--(\ref{eq-mean-full})].
-Therefore, it is difficult not only to see the impacts of various parameters on them but also to optimize their system parameters because numerical integrals and multi-level summations are included.
-Thus, if we apply any numerical optimization methods to obtain optimal system parameters, a large computational time is required because of these heavy computations in each step of the numerical methods.
-To solve this problem, we attempt to obtain a closed-form approximation for $p(r)$ and $\overline{M}$ that depends only on system parameters.
-We then propose an optimization method for the broadcast rate of vehicles in $S_Q$ (see Section~\ref{subsec-optimize}).
-In accordance with the closed-form approximation, we can solve the optimization problem in a reasonable computational time, and thus, it can be applied to real-time broadcast rate control for CVS systems.
+Although theoretical values of the performance metrics can be obtained as in Propositions~\ref{prop-cov} and \ref{prop-mean}, they are expressed in non-analytical forms (especially, due to the terms related to the interference from $S_Q$) [see (\ref{eq-lap-I_Q})--(\ref{eq-mean-full})].
+Therefore, it is difficult not only to see the impacts of various parameters on them but also to optimize their system parameters because of time-consuming numerical computation.
+To solve this problem, we attempt to obtain a simple approximation for $p(r)$ and $\overline{M}$ that depends only on system parameters by assuming that the queue length is sufficiently large.
+We then optimize the broadcast rate of vehicles in $S_Q$ (see Section~\ref{subsec-optimize}).
+In accordance with the closed-form approximation, we can solve the optimization problem in a reasonable computational time, and thus, the proposed method can be applied to real-time broadcast rate control for CVS systems.